tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The boots return you – just you – to the same spot in the material plane after a few minutes.
 If you activate the boots in a fight, you’re definitely not coming back until after the battle’s done.
 Anyone you bring with you has to find their own way out of this hellish place.

 **Quirk:** Your footsteps have a strange echo, as if some fiend doth close behind you tread.
 If the boots take over, the fiend possesses you.

 ---

+#### Boots of the Imperator

+1/Day

+The soles of these boots contain flecks of lava stone from deep under Axis.
+When an enemy engaged with you hits you with an attack, that enemy takes twice your level in fire damage, is stuck until the end of its next turn, and must reroll the attack against you as you stamp your foot and produce a small patch of lava under it.

+**Quirk:** Acts imperious.

+---